Willie Wells: Negro league career

 He played in Mexico in 1940 and 1941, where he said he experienced democracy, acceptance and freedom.
 Wells was nicknamed El Diablo by Mexican fans for his extraordinary intensity and the English translation ("The Devil") followed him as a nickname in the United States.
 He returned to the Negro leagues in 1942 as a player-manager for the Eagles and then went back to Mexico for the 1943 and 1944 seasons.

 Returning to the U.S. in 1945, Wells played for various Negro league teams through the 1950 season, including the Memphis Red Sox where he played alongside his son Willie Wells Jr. in 1948.
-He then went to Canada as a player-manager for the Winnipeg Buffaloes of the Western Canadian Leagues, remaining there until his retirement from playing baseball in 1954.
-Wells returned to the U.S. and continued with the sport as manager of the Birmingham Black Barons.
+He then went to Canada as a player-manager for the Winnipeg Buffaloes of the Western Canadian Baseball League, remaining there until his retirement from actively playing baseball in 1954.
+Wells returned to the U.S. and continued as the manager of the Birmingham Black Barons.